 Meet the 2019 Board of Directors Members

 During the Annual Business Lunch Meeting On Tuesday, November 6, 2018, the AMTA members voted on the 2019 Board of Director members.
 These volunteers graciously donate their time and efforts to assist with governing and growing the AMTA organization.
 Each Board of Director member serves for a three-year term, with two current members rotating off each year.
-Here are this year's newest Board of Director members:
+Here are your AMTA Board of Directors for 2019:

 Michelle Taylor is the Director of Marketing at NSI-MI Technologies and served as Host Committee Chair for AMTA 2017 in Atlanta, GA.
 This event was hugely successful and returned one of the largest profits to the AMTA organization in recent memory.